MatthieuDartiailh/eapii/docs/source/index.rst

 Eapii tries to make interfacing instruments easy.
-It does rely on any particular communication format but rather defines a general framework to make easy to write drivers with a minimum of code and automating most common operation, such as conversion, unit handling and input validation.
+It does rely on any particular communication format but rather defines a general framework to make easy to write drivers with a minimum of code by automating most common operation, such as conversion, unit handling and input validation.
 Eapii is tested on Python 2.7 and 3.3+.